 What We Teach at Splat

-For now, our training will continue to focus on the tried and tested choking sequence:
+For now, our training will continue to focus on the tried and tested choking sequence, which must always be attempted first, even if an anti-choking device is available.

 If an adult or child is choking and cannot cough, breathe or speak:

-4. If this hasn’t worked call 99 and alternate 5 back blows and 5 abdominal thrusts until the object comes out or the person becomes unresponsive.
+If this hasn’t worked, call 999 and alternate 5 back blows and 5 abdominal thrusts until the object comes out or the person becomes unresponsive.

 For infants under 1 year, the technique is slightly different – back blows and chest thrusts are used instead of abdominal thrusts.
-Use two fingers on the chest and thrust upwards, like shown in the image.
+Use two fingers on the chest and thrust upwards.

 This is the sequence that is evidence-based, officially recognised, and taught worldwide.